 Approximate costs of rebranding according to the ET article: Axis Bank (Rs 50 crore), Bharti Airtel (Rs 300 crore), Videocon (Rs 200 crore), Hero MotoCorp (Rs 200 crore)

-While I am no corporate a small insight about my logo 😉 I was visiting Glasgow and came across the interesting font by the famous local designer Charles Rennie Mackintosh.
+While I am no corporate a small insight into my logo.
+I was visiting Glasgow and came across the interesting font by the famous local designer Charles Rennie Mackintosh.
 I liked the style, used it in the logo.
-Didn’t spend anything, no PR, no coverage 😉

 Other related articles,